Bill Gates, Founder & CEO, Microsoft

 Managing storage of this volume data will be an interesting challenge for companies like EMC, IBM and Oracle (one aided greatly by Moore’s Law).
 However, being able to understand it will require complete reinvention of how we process, explore and analyze data.

 These new technologies will be as advanced when compared to today’s data warehousing and reporting technologies as the spreadsheet was when compared to manual ledgers.
 They will use non-linear rule engines and artificial intelligence to find trends and determine which data are most important.
 They will use new data visualization techniques, leveraging everything from 3D to augmented reality (AR) technology to enable human-scale brains to explore results and conduct analyses.
-This, in turn, will drive new physical interfaces, greater use of mobile technology and even larger demand for tablets.
+This, in turn, will even drive new physical interfaces to view and interact with data.

 It should be a very interesting ride!